moetienn/ft_lex/README.md

 ## What is `lex`?

-`lex` is a program that generates lexical analyzers—also known as lexers or scanners.
+`lex` is a program that generates lexical analyzers also known as lexers or scanners.
 A lexer is a fundamental component of a compiler or interpreter: it reads an input stream and splits it into a sequence of **tokens** (words, numbers, symbols, etc.).
 Tokens are the basic building blocks with which a parser can understand the structure of a programming language or data format.

 With `lex`, users write a set of regular-expression rules describing the patterns they want to recognize in the input.
 The tool then generates C code that, at runtime, efficiently finds and returns tokens according to those rules.